tudordavid/libslock/README.md

 Detailed descriptions of these platforms can be found in the paper.

-The `OPTERON_OPTIMIZE` option uses some of the Opteron-specific optimizations mentioned in the paper Atomic operation to be tested
+The `OPTERON_OPTIMIZE` option uses some of the Opteron-specific optimizations mentioned in the paper.
+Atomic operation to be tested
 -----------------------------
 For the benchmarks testing atomic operations, this parameter selects the desired operation.
 Can be passed to the Makefile using `PRIMITIVE`: